ejgroene/selftest/README.rst

 It would just run the test every time I imported it.
 That turned out to work so well that it grew out to what we have here today.

-Selftest was first named Autotest, due to conflicting names in the Python Package Index it was renamed to Selftest.

 Features
 --------

-Meanwhile autotest gained some features.
+Meanwhile selftest gained some features.
 It

 #) works in a familiar *Pythonic* way, no magic,
 #) has one simple *API* via the test object,